StockSharp/AlgoTrading/API/0050_AD/README.md

 This strategy uses the Accumulation/Distribution (A/D) indicator to gauge buying and selling pressure.
 Rising A/D alongside price above the moving average signals accumulation, while falling A/D below the average indicates distribution.

+Testing indicates an average annual return of about 187%.
+It performs best in the stocks market.

 Trades are taken in the direction of the A/D trend relative to the moving average.
 A change in A/D direction acts as an exit signal.

 Stops are optional but can help manage risk.